-(note) The figures shown above are based on the Country-by-Country Report (CbCR) submitted to the Japanese tax authorities and are those for the top five countries in terms of revenue.
+- (note1) The figures shown above are based on the Country-by-Country Report (CbCR) submitted to the Japanese tax authorities and are those for the top five countries in terms of revenue. - (note2) The figure of Income Tax Accrued in the United Kingdom is negative 800 Million yen due to tax refunds, and it is included into "Others".